qinxuye/CodeCracking/CodeJam/BadHorse/README.md

 ## Limits

-1 \leqslant T \leqslant 100.
+1 <= T <= 100.
 Each member name will consist of only letters and the underscore character.
 Names are case-sensitive.
 No pair will appear more than once in the same test case.
 Each pair will contain two distinct League members.

-Small dataset
+## Small dataset

-1 \leqslant M \leqslant 10.
+1 <= M <= 10.

-Large dataset
+## Large dataset

-1 \leqslant M \leqslant 100.
+1 <= M <= 100.

 ## Sample